unclejet/design-patterns/refactoring-to-patterns/docs/replaceConditionalDispatcherwithCommand/README.md

 After performing this step for every concrete command, I look for duplicated code across all of the concrete commands.
 I don't find much duplication, so there is no need to apply Form Template Method (205).

+## step4
+I must now create a command (as defined in the Mechanics section, an interface or abstract class that declares an execution method that every concrete command must implement).
+At the moment, every concrete command has an execution method with a different name, and the execution methods take a different number of arguments (namely, one or none):

+   if (actionName.equals(NEW_WORKSHOP)) {
+     return new NewWorkshopHandler(this).
+getNewWorkshopResponse(parameters);
+   } else if (actionName.equals(ALL_WORKSHOPS)) {
+     return new AllWorkshopsHandler(this).
+getAllWorkshopsResponse();
+   } ...

+Making a command will involve deciding on:

+A common execution method name

+What information to pass to and obtain from each handler

+The common execution method name I choose is execute (a name that's often used when implementing the Command pattern, but by no means the only name to use).
+Now I must decide what information needs to be passed to and/or obtained from a call to execute().
+I survey the concrete commands I've created and learn that a good many of them:

+Require information contained in a Map called parameters

+Return an object of type HandlerResponse

+Throw an Exception

+This means that my command must include an execution method with the following signature:

+public HandlerResponse execute(Map parameters) throws Exception

+I create the command by performing two refactorings on NewWorkshopHandler.
+First, I rename its getNewWorkshopResponse(…) method to execute(…):

+public class NewWorkshopHandler...
+   public HandlerResponse
+execute(Map parameters) throws Exception

+Next, I apply the refactoring Extract Superclass [F] to produce an abstract class called Handler:

+public abstract class Handler {

+protected CatalogApp catalogApp;

+public Handler(CatalogApp catalogApp) {

+this.catalogApp = catalogApp;

+}

+}

+public class NewWorkshopHandler
+extends Handler...
+  public NewWorkshopHandler(CatalogApp catalogApp) {

+super(catalogApp);
+  }

+The compiler is happy with the new class, so I move on.

+## step5
+Now that I have the command (expressed as the abstract Handler class), I'll make every handler implement it.
+I do this by making them all extend Handler and implement the execute() method.
+When I'm done, the handlers may now be invoked identically:

+   if (actionName.equals(NEW_WORKSHOP)) {
+     return new NewWorkshopHandler(this).
+execute(parameters);
+   } else if (actionName.equals(ALL_WORKSHOPS)) {
+     return new AllWorkshopsHandler(this).
+execute(parameters);
+   } ...

+I compile and run the tests to find that everything is working.